X2Engine/X2CRM/README.txt

 README

+X2EngineCRM 1.6.5 Changelog
+8/24/2012

-X2Engine 1.6.1 Changelog
+X2EngineCRM 1.6.5 Changelog
-7/25/2012
+- Powerful new web lead capture form editor
+- Enhanced record tagging abilities

-- New Tag-to-email campaing tool
+- New single-user lead distribution option
-- New VCR controls for lists (all contacts, user-defined lists) allows you to go directly to the next record without going back to the list
+- Automatic phone number formatting (for US numbers)
-- New workflow stage backdating controls for admin
+- Reorganized admin page
+- Improved search results
+- Improved notification behavior
-- Misc. bug fixes
+- Tons of bug fixes
+- Improvements to VCR controls and grid sort/filter rememebering

-Welcome to  X2Engine v1.6.1!
-X2Engine is a next-generation,  open source  social sales application for small and medium sized businesses.
-X2Engine was designed to  streamline contact  and  sales actions  into  one  compact  blog-style user interface.
+Welcome to  X2EngineCRM v1.6.5!
+X2EngineCRM is a next-generation,  open source social sales application for small and medium sized businesses.
+X2EngineCRM was designed to streamline  contact and sales actions into  one  compact blog-style user interface.
 Add to this  contact  and  colleague  social feeds  and  sales representatives  become  smarter  and  more  effective  resulting  in increased sales and higher customer satisfaction.

-X2CRM is  unique in the crowded  Customer  Relationship  Management (CRM) field with its compact,  blog-style  user interface.
+X2EngineCRM  is  unique  in the  crowded Customer Relationship Management (CRM) field with its compact blog-style user interface.
 Interactive and collaborative tools which users are already familiar with from  social networking  sites such as  tagging,  pictures,  docs,  web pages,  group chat,  discussions boards and rich  mobile and tablet apps are combined within a  compact  and  fast  contact